checkly/docs.checklyhq.com/site/content/docs/terraform-provider/testing-scripts-locally.md

     parent: "Terraform provider"
 ---

+Having the possibility to develop Playwright scripts for your browser checks locally will allow you to move faster and with more confidence.

 ## Enabling local script execution

-Having the possibility to develop Playwright scripts for your browser checks locally will allow you to move faster and with more confidence.
-You can easily achieve this by storing your scripts in local folders and passing the path to the right script:
+You can easily enable local execution by storing your browser check scripts in local folders and passing the path to the right script:

 ```terraform
 resource "checkly_check" "e2e-checkout" {